Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Highest Altitude: | 4,870 m |

-We will leave Makalu Base Camp and retrace our steps down to Yangle Kharka.
-The descent will be long and trek requires careful footing as we navigate rocky trails and glacial moraines.
+After spending two nights at Makalu Base Camp, we will leave Makalu Base Camp today and retrace our steps down to Yangle Kharka.
+The descent will be long, and the trek requires careful footing as we navigate rocky trails and glacial moraines.
 As we lose altitude, the air will feel richer in oxygen, making breathing easier.
 We will pass through Langmale Kharka again, where we will get one last stunning view of Makalu before heading further down.
 By the time we reach Yangle Kharka, we will feel the warmth of lower altitudes.

 Itinerary Fact | Details |